-Applicants to the program may petition to transfer a maximum of six (6) elective credits into the M.S. program provided the credits were not used for a previously conferred degree and were completed within five years of the petition.
+Applicants to the program may petition to transfer a maximum of two graduate courses into the M.S. program provided the credits were not used for a previously conferred degree and were completed within five years of the petition.
 This petition must be approved by the Chair of the Nutrition Department and the Dean of the School of Nursing and Health Sciences.
-The student must have earned a grade of B or better.
+The student must have earned a grade of B or better in each course.